 Why You Need a P&L Statement

 We’ve covered when your business needs a P&L statement and some basics about how to create a simple one.
+But why is a profit and loss statement useful for a business?
 Below are a few reasons why your business needs an income statement in the first place.

 - You can use a P&L statement to improve your bottom line.
 By periodically taking stock of your company’s income and expenses, you can get a better idea of how it’s performing financially.
 You may discover how to boost your net income, and ultimately business profits, by increasing revenue, cutting expenses, or some combination of the two.

 - Put your business in a better position to borrow.
 When you apply for business funding, lenders will often review your financial statements, including the P&L statement, as part of the application process.
 Of course, your business credit scores and reports are often among the key factors considered when you apply for a loan.
 Yet a P&L statement that shows your company is in the black can be a big plus.

 - A P&L statement might be required.
 Is your company publicly traded?
 If so, you’re likely required to file annual reports (and other reports) with the Securities and Exchange Commission (SEC).
 An income statement is part of the financial information your business must disclose in these reports.

 - P&L statements can help you prepare your taxes.
 Unless you’re an accountant or a big fan of numbers, you likely don’t enjoy preparing your business tax return.
 Many business owners don’t consider this particular obligation to be much fun.
 Yet if you prepare regular P&L statements, filling out your tax returns could be less painful.
 Through your P&L, you’ll already have access to much of the information you need.